turbek/1st-genetic-algorithm/README.md

 - https://www.tutorialspoint.com/genetic_algorithms/genetic_algorithms_introduction.htm

-This java program is looking for a match of the TARGET string in Main.
+This java program is looking for the TARGET string using natural selection.